How to Become an Acupuncturist

 You also have the option to become part of a hospital or medical clinic’s staff.

-As you consider acupuncture programs, you’ll need to weigh a number of factors.
-Here are some of the most important.
+If you’re about to explore acupuncture programs, you’ll need to weigh a number of factors.
+Here are some of the most important below.

 Is the school accredited?